 The agent may reach the consumer or a voicemail.
 If you use a consultative sales approach, the preview or power dialer is a great solution.
 One thing that’s incredibly important is that the leads that are being offered up have some great logic behind them.
 As a result, a good call workflow is critical.
 Otherwise, you’re offered leads that may not be the best leads to call at that moment.

 The progressive dialer is a little bit more efficient and effective than a preview dialer, but they are similar.
 The progressive dialer also uses a one-to-one call ratio.
 The main difference is that the call information is passed to your call agent as it is making the phone call.
 The phone will begin to ring, showing the agent who they are calling.
 The sales rep does not have an option to select which lead is being dialed.
 This prevents them from cherry-picking their leads and not contacting every lead possible.
 These sales dialers contact the leads without discrimination.
 The progressive dialer is well-suited to outbound and inbound sales teams that have a more scripted type of sales process.

 The predictive dialer is the Ferrari of sales dialers for call centers.
 Predicting dialing offers all the speed.

 In order to obtain the full benefits of a predictive dialer, you need many agents working leads at the same time.
-It works best if you have at least 10 people on your team.
+This lead dialer approach works best if you have at least 10 people on your team.
 If you have 6 or 7 people and are planning to grow, a progressive sales dialer would be something to consider.
 A predictive dialer works on a call ratio.
 You can put it on a three-to-one, a five-to-one or a seven-to-one call ratio.
 When your sales reps sign on, depending on how many are logged in at the same time, the dialer will start calling based on that ratio.